Salvador Dalí: Science

 Dalí's life-long interest in science and mathematics was often reflected in his work.
 His soft watches have been interpreted as references to Einstein's theory of the relativity of time and space.
-Images of atomic particles appeared in his work soon after the atomic bombing of Hiroshima and Nagasaki and strands of D.N.A. appeared from the mid-1950s.
+Images of atomic particles appeared in his work soon after the atomic bombing of Hiroshima and Nagasaki and strands of DNA appeared from the mid-1950s.
 In 1958 he wrote in his Anti-Matter Manifesto: "In the Surrealist period, I wanted to create the iconography of the interior world and the world of the marvelous, of my father Freud.
 Today, the exterior world and that of physics have transcended the one of psychology.
 My father today is Dr. Heisenberg."

 The Disintegration of the Persistence of Memory (1954) harks back to The Persistence of Memory (1931) and in portraying that painting in fragmentation and disintegration has been interpreted as a reference to Heisenberg's quantum mechanics.